GenomicsStandardsConsortium/mixs-rdf/ols-docker/README.md

 3. Access the OLS through your browser on http://localhost:8080.
 4. After you are finished browsing, you stop the container by either using the shell script `docker-stop.sh`, or executing the command `docker container stop mixs-rdf`.

+### NB: The data properties version of MIxS terms does not display correctly in ols-docker.
+A ticket has been been submitted regarding ols-docker and data properties.

 ## Configuration

 To change the behavior of the ols-docker, edit [ols-config.yaml](ols-config.yaml) with the metadata for each ontology you want to load into OLS.
 Any ontology in OBO or OWL format will work.